 In the interest of health and safety, bringing food items from home to share with classmates is discouraged.
-Healthy prepackaged items are allowed on special occasions.
+Healthy food items are allowed on special occasions with the permission from the building principal.
 The school reserves the right to deny food items that possess a health and/or safety concern.